Where to Stay in Dubrovnik First Time: 7 Best Areas

 More About Europe Traveling:

-Overall, Old Town is the best area to stay in Dubrovnik for first-time travelers because it is the most central location to see attractions and it offer a widest range of accommodation options for all budget travelers.
-If you stay here, you will be located in the heart of action.
+Overall, Old Town is the best area to stay in Dubrovnik for first-time travelers due to its central location and its widest range of accommodation options.
+If you stay here, you will be located in the heart of action, with easiest access to sights, restaurants, bars, and shops.

 Leave a Comment